-This is one of the most common questions I hear, and the reason why I typically include macro plans and nutrition coaching in my training packages.
-Nutrition is 80% of your results, so even if you workout with a trainer 3 days per week, you’re not going to get the results you want unless your diet is on point.
+“What should I eat to lose weight?”
+This is one of the most common questions I hear, and also one I love to help answer.
+It’s also a big reason why I got my holistic nutritionist certification.
+Nutrition is 80% of your results, so even if you workout with a trainer three days per week, you’re not going to get the results you want unless your diet is on point.
+What you eat is essential to both weight loss and overall health.

 Let’s just be brutally honest – you probably intuitively know what you’re supposed to eat for a healthy, fit body.
 You just don’t do it.
 Here are the simple guidelines you should be following: